sofyankirat/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Where n is the number of elements of the array script 6: Write a function that changes all lowercase letters of a string to uppercase.
 Prototype: char *string_toupper(char *);
+script 7: Write a function that capitalizes all words of a string.
+Prototype: char *cap_string(char *);
+Separators of words: space, tabulation, new line, ,, ;, ., !, ?, ", (, ), {, and }